-As noted above, these types of papers require you to explain how something works (a device, natural phenomenon, aspect of human psychology, et cetera) or provide the reader with clear and consistent instructions on approaching a certain activity in order to get the necessary result.
+As noted above, these types of papers require you to explain how something works (a device, natural phenomenon, aspect of human psychology, et cetera) or provide the reader with clear and consistent instructions on approaching a certain activity in order to get the necessary result (for example, conventions).
 However, a process essay is more than just an explanation or instruction because it may include the writer’s personal commentaries, analytical notes, and other things that are not common for technical manuals and similar written communications.
 This type of paper may also be on a funny and humorous topic, even though it’s not that common for college assignments.

 Even if it’s not always the case, a process essay is written under the assumption that, in the first place, the reader needs the information presented, and in the second one, the reader will use the acquired data to achieve his or her goal.
 The more relevant information a person can obtain from that kind of paper, the higher its overall quality is considered to be.
 Did the reader learn what they had wanted to by the end of the essay?
 Could a person achieve the necessary result using your instructions?
 These questions are important not to forget while writing a process essay, as the negative answers may result in a poor grade.